-Some brands have anchovies (I opted not to use them), the flavor is a bit strong for me.
+Some brands have anchovies (I opted not to use them), but the flavor is a bit strong for me.
 It’s a dark condiment that’s sour from the vinegar, but sweet from the molasses and brown sugar.
-The spices give it that extra flavoring.
+The spices give it that extra flavoring I like.

 What can I use instead of Worcestershire sauce?